JoshuaLambley/GroupSite/README.md

 # GroupSite
-Group site worked on as a group.
+Group Website completed while at University of Windsor.
 I focused on the PHP and backend/database content not the looks!